 In 2014, my debut children’s book, written under my real name, Wendy White, won the Tir nan-Og Award.
-When I later had a novel for adults accepted for publication – an unsettling story in the voice of a five-year-old intended for adults, the idea of a pen name surfaced.
-By then I had written three more books for children, and so a change of name made a distinction between my children’s fiction and my novels for adults.
-And so, with the publication of ‘Not Thomas’, Sara Gethin was created.
+When I later had a novel for adults accepted for publication – an unsettling story in the voice of a five-year-old – the idea of a pen name surfaced.
+By then I had written three more books for children, and so a change of name made a distinction between my children’s fiction and my writing for adults.
+With the publication of ‘Not Thomas’, Sara Gethin was created.

 There are two sides to my writing, and so I use two names

 Read on for more info about Wendy and Sara…

 I grew up in a council house – the very one I was born in – in Llanelli, an industrial town on the coast of west Wales.
 My dad worked in the local tinplate works and my mum looked after us children full-time.
 When I was seven, my parents achieved their hard-saved-for ambition and bought their own place, and my older brother, sister and I moved down the road to a smaller house with no central heating and an outdoor toilet.